 A large window with an attractive view can serve as a focal point in a dining room.
 Hang ceiling to floor draperies for drama and flank with chairs or tall plants.

 For combined dining/kitchen/living rooms, each area should have it's own focus point, regardless of the shape of the room.

 A stunning light fixture will always captivate home buyers in the dining room.

 The dining table can serve as a point of focal point too, simply by setting the table with beautiful dinnerware and creating a lovely centerpiece.
 For more drama, create a tiered arrangement to add extra height.

-A stunning range hood and stove top can be a focal point, as in the picture to the right.
-A large farmer's sink is always an attention getter, too.
+A stunning range hood and stove, a tile backsplash and beautiful glass-fronted kitchen cabinets can be focal points.
+A large wraparound farmer's sink is always an attention getter, too.

-Other less expensive options for the kitchen; overhead pot racks, attractive pendents or chandelier lighting over your kitchen island, or sleek modern faucet fixtures.
+Other focal point options for the kitchen; an overhead pot rack, pendant or chandelier lighting over the kitchen island, sleek modern faucet fixtures or a stunning countertop.

 Create colorful arrangements inside glass-faced kitchen cabinets, or install floating shelves and accessorize to make a feature wall.